 - Cloaking and/or Sneaky Redirects

 Check for any of these, you can then fix and request a reconsideration from Google to look at your site again.

 To give your website the best chance of being shown in the search results on sites like Google and Bing, make sure all the technical issues mentioned above are addressed.

 If your site is new, you’ll need a bit of patience to see how it starts to show.

-Also make sure your content is high quality and relevant, and matching the search intent of the words you are trying to find your website for.
+Also, make sure your content is high quality and relevant and matches the search intent of the words you are trying to find your website for.